sivaramsk/cloud-platform/cloudplatform/aws/README.md

 Prerequisites:

-    AWS IAM users for terraform
-    Terraform 0.12 (https://www.terraform.io/downloads.html)
+    AWS IAM users for terraform and a group with the rights "AdministratorAccess" and "AmazonEKSClusterPolicy" Terraform 0.12 (https://www.terraform.io/downloads.html)
-    aws ()

-This would launch an AKS cluster along with 50G of filestore.

 Deployment: